Official Handbook of the Marvel Universe: Origin

 In the original, characters were listed at one character to a page, although minor characters were sometimes listed at two to a page and major characters would occasionally receive more than one page.
-In the Deluxe Edition, however, every character received at least one page, with significant characters receiving up to 3-5 pages.
+In the Deluxe Edition, every character received at least one page, with significant characters receiving up to 3-5 pages.
 Both editions had wraparound covers that could be linked together to form a giant poster.
 In the late 1980s, a poster made up of the first twelve issues of the original Handbook was released.
 For the poster, several characters were added and others received up-to-date looks.

 In the Master Edition (1990–1993) this changed and every character was allocated a double-sided loose leaf page.
 Later versions allocate characters different lengths of entry depending on their history and importance.

 Publication history

 There have been several versions of the concept since it was first published in 1982: